goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 is a configuration problem.
 Stop the vehicle interface and joystick controller and inspect the logs to determine which is the case.

+### The bridge status in the simulator shows "Disconnected"

+This section is relevant if data are being sent through ROS (as described in the section "No data are being sent through to ROS").

-**Note:** Some Linux installations come with the default route for `localhost` set to an IPv6 interface instead of IPv4.
+Some Linux installations come with the default route for `localhost` set to an IPv6 interface instead of IPv4.
 The LGSVL simulator does not currently support IPv6 so a modification must be made.
 In the Simulation configuration, change the ROS2 Bridge address from `localhost:9090` to `127.0.0.1:9090` and restart the simulation.
 This will ensure that the simulator is using IPv4.